LJWatson/website-tink-eleventy/src/posts/2021-07-26-accessibe-and-data-protection.md

 Unless you use a Virtual Private Network (VPN), the [geolocation of your IP address](https://www.iplocation.net/) can be used to determine roughly where you were in the world when you visited the site with the AccessiBe overlay enabled, as well as the internet service provider you were using at the time.
 It's likely that your IP address is shared by the other devices on your network, and so does not identify your device specifically, but it is another piece of information that can be used to profile you.

 When you follow a link, your browser keeps note of the web page you were on at the time, and makes the URL available to the website you're navigating to in the HTTP referrer.
-This information can help website owners learn more about the paths people take to reach their content (from search engines or from competitor websites for example), but AccessiBe does not own the websites that use its overlay.
+This is another piece of personal information that AccessiBe has access to.

 Your `browser type and settings` create your `browser fingerprint`.
 Like its name suggests, your browser fingerprint is like your actual fingerprint.
 Whenever you touch something you leave behind a fingerprint.
 If someone knows what your fingerprint looks like, they can track the places you've visited by matching your fingerprints to those found at different locations.